Ziz-Defense/Fuze/README.md

 1. Navigate to http://localhost:3000/
 2. The AI specialist will greet you automatically
-3. Answer questions naturally in the chat (1-2 questions at a time)
+3. Answer questions naturally - either **type** or **click the microphone 🎤 to speak**
+   - Click microphone once to start recording (button turns red and pulses)
+   - Click again to stop recording and auto-transcribe your speech to text
+   - Or simply type your responses traditionally
 4. The system extracts and structures your information
 5. Receive capability assessment and recommendations at the end